hex0cter/clavatar/README.md

 Clavatar is a ruby gem that converts a hash into a Ruby object.

 During the web development, it is common to transfer json between the browser and the server.
-When the json from the browser presents an object, you might need to convert it (which is presented by the server as a hash) into a Ruby object.
+When the json from the browser presents an object, you might need to convert it (which is presented by the server as a hash) back into a Ruby object.

-Normally the class you wanna convert to has to provide a method or constructor that takes a hash as parameter.
-In that way you will have to do the same for all the classes.
+Normally the class you want to convert to has to provide a method or constructor that takes a hash as argument.
+In that way you will have to implement the same interface for all the classes.

 Clavatar provides another solution for this.
 When you want to convert a json (hash) into the object, you just need to provide the class name and a hash.
 As Ruby is a dynamic language, an existing instance of the same class is provided as